 You’re in one of the world’s great coffee cities, with beautiful brews at countless cafes – but which ones are quintessentially Melbourne?
-From much-loved institutions to hidden holes-in-the-wall, staff and volunteers at the brand new Melbourne Visitor Hub at Town Hall have scoped out the neighbourhood and highly recommend these.
+From much-loved institutions to hidden holes-in-the-wall, we’ve scoped out the neighbourhood for your next caffeine fix.

 At the most instagrammed cake shop in town